The most expensive celebrity homes that are nothing short of palaces

 Kim Kardashian’s Calabasas minimalistic abode

 The list of luxury celebrity homes cannot be complete without Kim K’s minimalist home.
 The Skkims founder bought the house with her then-husband Kanye West, now officially known as Ye, in 2014.
-However, after the split, she paid the rapper USD 23 million (INR 189 crore approx.) for complete ownership of the house and its belongings.
+However, after the split, she paid the rapper USD 23 million for complete ownership of the house and its belongings.

 The impressive monochromatic LA house has made waves on the internet for its basinless sinks and massive odd-looking bathtubs in the grand beige-themed bathroom.
 The house, designed by Axel Vervoordt, has very little colour gradient and the only splash comes from the carefully curated toys in the kids’ playroom and North’s pink bedroom.